fancyremarker/flux/doc/MQL.md

 MaQuery Language
 ================

 MaQuery Language (MQL) describes the translation of an event into a series of writes to a flat key space in real time.
-An _event_ is a namespace plus an attribute hash, for example "client:gravity:action:post" along with the hash `{ 'userId': 'user:1', 'postId': 'post:3' }`.
+An _event_ is a namespace plus an attribute hash, for example "client:gravity:action:post" along with the hash `{ 'user': 'user:1', 'post': 'post:3' }`.
 An MQL schema is a JSON hash that maps event prefixes to sequences of handlers.
 An event triggers all handlers that are attached to prefixes of its namespace.

 Intro to MQL